Leading Leaders: Remove The Backfire of Ambush | #LeadMorale

 Conversely, the sly nature of an ambush taints any apology the leader makes afterward.
 Disrespect hovers and affects all those it touches.

 The ambush crushes trust.

 High performance organizations need leaders who build and maintain trust.
-Trust is not necessarily built through happiness.
-It is built through integrity and honesty about expectations and performance while showing respect for the person.
+Trust is not necessarily built through lack of conflict.
+It is built through integrity and honesty while showing respect for the person.

-Managers who trust that their leader is authentic focus their time and talents on results — not on looking over their shoulders to see if the leader is retreating.
+Managers who trust that their leader is authentic focus on results instead of looking over their shoulders to see if the leader is retreating.
 Broken trust lingers and effects the bottom line results for a very long time.

 The ambush reduces good managers to confused managers.

 No manager is perfect.
-Yet ambushing very capable, committed, hard working managers confuses their vision and may even kindle self-doubt in their own abilities.
+Yet ambushing very capable, committed, hard working managers confuses their focus.
 There is no value in this.
 It suffocates talent instead of nurturing it.
 It impacts current and future organizational success.

 The ambush teaches a dangerous principle.

 It tells managers that their goal should be to avoid conflict at all cost.
 This is impossible.
 Pat told Lee that the review was objective and done well.
 When Chris got upset, Pat scapegoated Lee!

 There are still leaders who live by the maxim, if my direct reports’ staff come to me instead of going to them, those managers have failed.
 I hear this mostly from leaders who view their direct reports as buffers.
 Great leaders in high performing organizations don’t set up roadblocks for their personal comfort.
 They mentor their direct reports in leadership and people skills to improve the dynamics of the entire organization.